 What Do We Know About the Lymphoma-Breast Implant Link?

 Lymphoma is a blood cancer.
-The cancer linked to breast implants, known as anaplastic large cell lymphoma (ALCL), is a rare form of lymphoma that is classified as a non-Hodgkin lymphoma (NHL).
+The cancer linked to breast implantsA saline or silicone filled sac used during plastic surgery to enlarge or restore the shape of the breast., known as anaplastic large cell lymphoma (ALCL), is a rare form of lymphoma that is classified as a non-Hodgkin lymphoma (NHL).
 According to the Federal Drug Administration (FDA), late-onset symptoms of ALCL, as it relates to breast implants, include breast pain, swelling due to a new seroma formation, or breast asymmetry.
 Although the lymphoma is detected around the site of the breast implant, in the breast, ALCL is not a form of breast cancer.

 As a result of a 2011 FDA announcement, in partnership with the American Society of Plastic Surgeons and the Plastic Surgery Foundation, a medical registry was created to track cases of breast implant-associated anaplastic large cell lymphoma (BIA‑ALCL).